robotpy/robotpy-docs/frameworks/magicbot.rst

 code (examples include dashboards and image processing code) is using NetworkTables.
 NetworkTables is a distributed keystore, or put more simply, it is similar to a python dictionary that is shared across multiple processes.

-.. note:: For more information about NetworkTables, see :ref:`networktables_guide`

 Magicbot provides a simple way to interact with NetworkTables, using the :func:`tunable <robotpy_ext:magicbot.magic_tunable.tunable>` property.